Reservoir computing approaches for representation and classification of multivariate time series: Conclusions and future work

-In the following, we provide the details of the aggregated results shown in the experimental section.
-Fig.~\ref{fig:all_ranks} depicts the ranking of the accuracy achieved by each MTS classifier on the benchmark datasets (see details in Tab.~\ref{tab:benchmark_details}).
-Best performance (higher accuracy) correspond to lower values in ranking and darker color code.
+In the following, we provide the details of the aggregated results reported in Sec.~\ref{sec:exp1} and Sec.~\ref{sec:exp2}.
+Fig.~\ref{fig:all_ranks} depicts the ranking of the accuracy achieved by each MTS classifier on the benchmark datasets described in Tab.~\ref{tab:benchmark_details}.
+Best performance (higher accuracy) correspond to lower values in ranking and to a darker color code.

 To evaluate the significance of the differences in performance obtained by the different MTS classifiers on the dataset, we first performed a Friedman test on the rankings.
 We obtained a $p$-value of $1.11e-16$, which indicates the presence of statistically significant differences.
 Then, we performed the Finner post-hoc test, to compute for each pair of classifiers if the difference in performance is statistically significant.
 In Fig.~\ref{fig:pvals} we report the adjusted $p$-values obtained by testing the performance of each pair of classifiers.
 We highlighted in yellow test results with $p$-values lower than $0.05$ and in green the results with $p$-values lower than $0.01$.